 Having spent almost a week in Hanoi, Mike was getting a bit restless.
 We were flying out of Hanoi later in the week, so we didn’t want to travel too far away from town.
-The solution was taking the bus a couple of hours down to Ninh Binh, an area known for it’s natural beauty.
+The solution was taking the bus a couple of hours south down to Ninh Binh, an area known for it’s natural beauty.

 Trang An boat trip